 If you’re looking for an unrefined peanut oil with a more peanut-y taste, this bottle from Napa Valley Naturals, a company owned by Stonewall Kitchen, is a great choice.
 The company starts by slow-roasting USA-grown peanuts and then using a machine to press the nuts, extracting the oil—a process called expeller-pressing—in small batches.

 The end result is an extremely heat-stable, highly aromatic, unrefined peanut oil that lends a traditional Asian flair to any dish.
 For the finishing touch, the oil is poured into a wine bottle, so it looks as high quality as it tastes.

 There’s just something about the La Tourangelle Roasted Peanut Oil that feels fancy.
-It may be the French name, or the attractive packaging, but more likely it's the taste; La Tourangelle uses high-quality, slow-roasted peanuts that are grown in the USA to create a natural, artisanal oil that pairs well with any dish.
+It may be the French name, or the attractive packaging, but more likely it's the taste; La Tourangelle uses slow-roasted peanuts that are grown in the USA to create an artisanal oil that pairs well with any dish.

 The delicate, nutty taste of this peanut oil is ideal for high-heat cooking and baking as well as for making homemade peanut butter.
 Because it has a rich, roasted flavor, it’s also a great option for drizzling over roasted vegetables or as a finishing oil on any dish.